1st Edition (1995)

-In 2010, the Power Through Choices Demonstration and Evaluation Project was selected by the HHS Administration on Children and Families as one of their Innovative Strategies grants in the Personal Responsibility Education Program (PREP).
-The three-state research project was designed to test the efficacy of the recently updated and expanded PTC curriculum.
+In 2010, the Power Through Choices Demonstration and Evaluation Project was selected by the U.S. Department of Health and Human Services (HHS) Administration on Children and Families (ACF) as an Innovative Strategies grant in the Personal Responsibility Education Program (PREP).
+The three-state research project was designed to test the efficacy of the recently updated and expanded curriculum.
 An interim evaluation report was released in December 2014, with promising results.
 The final impact evaluation report documenting outcome findings was released in the fall of 2016, showing strong evidence of effectiveness.
-For copies of the reports, check the Research section of this website.

-An independent evaluation was conducted by the University of Oklahoma Health Sciences Center, and PTC was one of seven projects selected as part of the large federal evaluation conducted by Mathematica Policy Research.
-Additional support for the PTC Demonstration and Evaluation project was provided by the Annie E. Casey Foundation’s Evidence-Based Practice Group.
+An independent evaluation was conducted by the University of Oklahoma Health Sciences Center, and Power Through Choices was one of seven projects selected as part of the large federal evaluation conducted by Mathematica Policy Research.
+Additional support for the Power Through Choices Demonstration and Evaluation project was provided by the Annie E. Casey Foundation’s Evidence-Based Practice Group.

 The success of the Power Through Choices program model was built upon the initial program design and core content created in 1995 by the original developers of the curriculum: Richard P. Barth, MSW, Ph.D.; Marla Becker, M.P.H.; Helen H. Cagampang, M.P.P., Ph.D.; and Ruth C. White, M.S.W., M.P.H.
-Their commitment to actively engaging young people themselves in designing and shaping the program’s content remained a commitment through the revision process led by Janene Fluhr and Shante Fenner.
+Their commitment to actively engaging young people themselves in designing and shaping the program’s content remained a commitment through the revision process led by Janene Fluhr, Shante Fenner, and Sharon Rodine.
 The commitment to ensuring the voices of youth inform the program’s implementation to ensure its relevance continues today.

-The empowerment of young people who participate in the PTC program is embodied by our logo; a powerful bird that symbolizes a spirit in nature that is associated in many cultures with strength, wisdom, knowledge, truth, courage and freedom.
+The empowerment of young people who participate in the Power Through Choices program is embodied by the logo; a powerful bird that symbolizes a spirit in nature that is associated in many cultures with strength, wisdom, knowledge, truth, courage, and freedom.
 The open wings represent rising above to a place where things can be seen with a wider, clearer vision, then moving forward with the strength and ability to protect and be protected.